Pork belly: Korea

 In Korean cuisine, pork belly with the skin removed is known as samgyeop-sal (삼겹살), while pork belly with the skin on is known as ogyeop-sal (오겹살).
 The literal meaning of samgyeop-sal is 'three-layered meat' as sam means 'three', gyeop (겹) means 'layer', and sal (살) means 'flesh', referring to what appears to be three layers that are visible in the meat.
 The word o in ogyeop-sal means 'five', referring to the five-layered pork belly meat with the skin.

-According to a 2006 survey by National Agricultural Cooperative Federation, 85% of South Korean adults stated that they prefer pork belly;70% of those surveyed recipients ate the meat at least once a week.
+According to a 2006 survey by National Agricultural Cooperative Federation, 85% of South Korean adults stated that they prefer pork belly; 70% of those surveyed recipients ate the meat at least once a week.
 The high popularity of pork belly makes it one of the most expensive parts of pork.

-South Korea imports wholesale pork belly from Austria, Belgium, Canada, Chile, Denmark, France, Germany, Ireland, The Netherlands, Spain and United States for price stabilisation, as imported pork is much cheaper than domestic.
+South Korea imports wholesale pork belly from Austria, Belgium, Canada, Chile, Denmark, France, Germany, Ireland, The Netherlands, Spain and US for price stabilisation, as imported pork is much cheaper than domestic.
 The South Korean government planned to import 70,000 tons of pork belly with no tariff in the second half of 2011.

 Pork belly is consumed both at restaurants and home, grilled at Korean barbecue, or used as an ingredient for many Korean dishes, such as bossam (boiled pork wraps) and kimchi-jjigae (kimchi stew).

 Samgyeop-sal-gui (삼겹살구이) or ogyeop-sal-gui (오겹살구이) refers to the gui (grilled dish) of pork belly.
+Often, in common language, the "-gui" (구이) is omitted, instead simply using the name of the meat for the dish itself.
 Slices of pork belly meat are usually grilled, not marinated or seasoned.
 It is often marinated with garlic and accompanied by soju.
 Usually, diners grill the meat themselves and eat directly from a grill.
 It is typically served with ssamjang (wrap sauce) and ssam (wrap) vegetables such as lettuce and perilla leaves to wrap it in.

 Netherlands

-In the Netherlands the Zeeuws spek is very popular, as the speklap, slowly baked pork belt.
+In the Netherlands the Zeeuws spek is very popular, as is the speklap (slowly baked pork belt).